 Pursuing legal claims related to the FTX collapse requires patience and realistic expectations.
 Here is a general overview of what the process may involve:

-- Initial consultation: We review your situation, including the nature and extent of your losses, any bankruptcy claims you have filed, and potential additional recovery options
+- Initial consultation: We review your situation, including the nature and extent of your losses, any bankruptcy recovery steps you have taken, potential securities-fraud or third-party civil options, and whether any FINRA-member or associated-person nexus exists

 - Case evaluation: We analyze your documents, account statements, and communications to identify all potential claims and defendants